AleksHuc/DF-Labs/en/lab10/lab10.md

     $2 = 20

-The address of the command that indicates the start of the call to the `callme` function can also be found by setting the `Y` variable to 0 and using `gdb` to run our program with the `s` command and stop when we reach the line `c = c + e;` and then print the program code with the `disassemble` command and look at which address the arrow of the current command points to.
+The address of the command that indicates the start of the call to the `printf` function can also be found by setting the `Y` variable to 0 and using `gdb` to run our program with the `s` command and stop when we reach the line `printf("c: %d\n", c);` and then print the program code of the `main` function with the `disassemble` command and look at which address the arrow of the current command points to.

     nano stacky.c